hpc/pavilion2/docs/README.txt

     Hint: making sure your jobs/tests work without Pavilion will save you time debugging problems.

   - Type "pth get_results -ts ./my-test-config_suite.yaml" to view your results.
-Notice the i, p, and f flags to this command.
+Notice the i, p, and f flags for this command.
 There are very helpful if you want to see where the actual result data resides.